Sal0hc1n/thumbot/README.md

 # Thumbot
 ![thumb](http://i.giphy.com/I83tvEbSgRy8M.gif)

-**Thumbot** is a :thumbsup: :thumbsdown: counter keyboard for Telegram bots and channels.
+**Thumbot** is a 👍 👎 counter keyboard for Telegram bots and channels.

 ![photo31331718161082944](https://cloud.githubusercontent.com/assets/431892/21070814/1a44c100-be75-11e6-9995-06a82bce7e41.jpg)